 This module enables chef to be installed (from packages, gems, or from omnibus).
 Before this occurs, chef configuration is written to disk (validation.pem, client.pem, firstboot.json, client.rb), and required directories are created (/etc/chef and /var/log/chef and so-on).
-If configured, chef will be installed and started in either daemon or nondaemon mode.
+If configured, chef will be installed and started in either daemon or non-daemon mode.
 If run in non-daemon mode, post run actions are executed to do finishing activities such as removing validation.pem.

+'''

-Internal name: cc\chef
+Internal name: cc_chef

 Module frequency: always

+Supported distros: all

 Config schema: chef: (object)

+'''